Lab Director: Patricia A. Reuter-Lorenz, Ph.D. Program Area: Cognition & Cognitive Neuroscience

 The Cognitive and Affective Neuropsychology Laboratory is dedicated to investigating the neural mechanisms underlying cognition and affect.
-Through the combined use of performance measures and neuroimaging, our goal is to develop new models of how the brain gives rise to mental life across the lifespan.
-Our projects focus on attention, working memory (cognitive and affective), and executive processes, with special emphasis on how these abilities change due to aging.
+Using a variety of approaches, our goal is to develop new models of how the brain gives rise to mental life across the lifespan.
+Our projects focus on cognitive and affective working memory processes, the influence of value and emotion on cognitive processes, and how these abilities change due to aging.

 Age differences in functional network reconfiguration with working memory training

 Iordan, A. D., Moored, K. D., Katz, B., Cooke, K. A., Buschkuehl, M., Jaeggi, S. M., Polk, T. A., Peltier, S. J., Jonides, J., Reuter-Lorenz, P. A.

 Working Memory: State of the science, September 2020

 Remembering Over the Short and Long Term: Empirical Continuities and Theoretical Implications

 Asymmetrical learning and memory for acquired gain versus loss associations.

 Lin, Z., Cabrera-Haro, L. E., & Reuter-Lorenz, P. A.